flaturtha/NOS/_posts/2016-09-28-the-philosophy-of-the-short-story.md

 In fact, both Poe and Hawthorne are as American as anyone can be.
 If the adjective American has any meaning at all, it qualifies Poe and Hawthorne.
 They were American to the core.
 They both revealed the curious sympathy with Oriental moods of thought which is often an American characteristic.
 Poe, with his cold logic and his mathematical analysis, and Hawthorne, with his introspective conscience and his love of the subtle and the invisible, are representative of phases of American character not to be mistaken by anyone who has given thought to the influence of nationality.

 As to which of the two was the greater, discussion is idle; but that Hawthorne was the finer genius, few would deny.
-Poe * <small style="background-color:#FFFFE6;color:#242424">[See NOTE]</small>, as cunning an artificer of goldsmith&#39;s work and as adroit in its vending as was ever M. Josse, declared that &quot;Hawthorne&#39;s distinctive trait is invention, creation, imagination, originality, — a trait which in the literature of fiction is positively worth all the rest.&quot;
+Poe *  <sup class="sup_red"> [9]</sup>, as cunning an artificer of goldsmith&#39;s work and as adroit in its vending as was ever M. Josse, declared that &quot;Hawthorne&#39;s distinctive trait is invention, creation, imagination, originality, — a trait which in the literature of fiction is positively worth all the rest.&quot;

 <div class="sidenote">
+ <sup class="sup_red">9</sup> In his review of Hawthorne's earlier tales, contributed originally to <i>Graham's Magazine</i>, and to be consulted now in the seventh volume of the critical edition prepared by Messrs.
+Stedman and Woodberry.
+It is both interesting and instructive to compare this article on Hawthorne in which Poe vaunts the superiority of the Short-story over the Novel, with the paper on the ‘Philosophy of Composition,' in which he makes a similar claim for the Lyric over the Epic.
 </div>

 But with the moral basis of Hawthorne&#39;s work, which had flowered in the crevices and crannies of New England Puritanism, Poe did not concern himself.
 In Poe&#39;s hands the story of the &#39;Ambitious Guest&#39; might have thrilled us with a more powerful horror, but it would have lacked the ethical beauty which Hawthorne gave it and which makes it significant beyond a mere feat of verbal legerdemain.